BlueBrain/nmodl/INSTALL.rst

 .. code:: sh

-   bash docs/generate_docs.sh DIRECTORY PYTHON_EXECUTABLE [use_virtual_env]
+   bash docs/generate_docs.sh DIRECTORY [PYTHON_EXECUTABLE]

 where ``DIRECTORY`` is where you want to put the output files.
 The HTML documentation will then be available in ``DIRECTORY/docs``, and the temporary build will be stored in ``DIRECTORY/build``.
-You can also specify that you do not want to use a virtual environment by optionally passing ``false`` as the third argument above (if not specified, the script first creates a temporary env).
+You can also specify the path to the Python executable if it is not picked up automatically.